No Products in the Cart

 On the other hand, conditions like mobility issues, insomnia, or night sweats may benefit from thinner mattresses.
 Thin beds are lower to the ground and typically have better breathability, allowing for an easy-to-climb, cooler sleep surface.

 Side sleepers need a healthy amount of cushioning on their sides and shoulders.
-They also require a mattress that doesn't sacrifice spine support for comfort.
+They also require a mattress that doesn't sacrifice spinal support for comfort.
 Side sleepers, thus, stand to benefit more from thicker mattresses.

 Back sleepers and stomach sleepers are usually recommended to sleep on a firmer surface, as it helps prevent excessive sinking of the hips and lower back.
 A firmer surface is provided by thinner mattresses, making them the optimal choice for these two sleep positions.